Buy a defibrillator?

-If you would rather buy than hire we always have new stock available for new sales.
+If you would rather buy a defibrillator rather than hire we always have new stock available for new sales.

-The prices below include overnight delivery where possible, 8 years warranty, training video and our usual 24/7 support.
-We also include a prep kit with universal shears, surgical razor, CPR faceshield, nitrile gloves and Towelette.
-This kit is essential for efficient use of a defibrillator.
+The prices below include overnight delivery where possible, an 8-year warranty, training video and our usual 24/7 support.
+We also include a prep kit with universal shears, surgical razor, CPR face shield, nitrile gloves and Towelette.
+This kit is essential for the efficient use of a defibrillator.

 Our two main stock items are:

-Heartsine Samaritan PAD 360P $1890 fully automatic designed for simplicity.
+Heartsine Samaritan PAD 360P $1890 – fully automatic and designed for simplicity.

-Heartsine samaritan PAD 500P $2350 it offers real-time feedback on CPR force and rate.
+Heartsine Samaritan PAD 500P $2350 – offers real-time feedback on CPR force and rate.